rugrats-rg/rugrats-rg.github.io/index.md

 ### Suggested papers to review

-To add papers to this list, please send me an email or let me know, it is just a draft at this point.
+To add papers to this list, please contact one of the organisers by email (see [contact](#contact-information) details below).
-The papers are (a bit arbitrarily) sorted in two blocks with the first one judged to have priority as potentially more likely to be of interest to everyone.
+The papers are somewhat arbitrarily split into two blocks.
-At some point in the future, I'll organise the list with indicators of the topics.
+Those in the first block are deemed to be of broader interest to the group.

 #### priority block